BustamanteFlocer/Fruits-CRUD/README.md

-This is laravel CRUD project in my IT111 course.
+This is laravel CRUD project for my IT111 course.

 The attached google drive link below is the video demo of my laravel CRUD project https://drive.google.com/file/d/1Y35A2uqWwdzMvkmC0Lc8zm_kssb4iErz/view?usp=sharing